Articles & Bylaws

 Section 2 – Replacing Board Members Between Terms

 The Board, by policy, may establish requirements for attendance at Board meetings.
 A Director who resigns, or is absent in violation of the attendance policy, shall be replaced.
-The district Director to fill the vacancy will be elected by the applicable HCAF district.
+The region Director to fill the vacancy will be elected by the applicable HCAF region.
 The home infusion therapy companies, licensed nurse registries, durable medical equipment dealers, and Associate members’ representatives shall be elected by the members who belong to each respective group.
 The replacement Director shall be elected to complete the unfinished term of the replaced Director and may stand for election for two additional consecutive terms.

 Section 3 – Director Responsibilities

 - Call region meetings concerning matters of interest to their HCAF constituencies;

 - Assist in the recruitment of members;

 - Attend Board meetings, assist staff and Officers at HCAF conferences and regional meetings, volunteer to serve on at least one standing Committee and serve on Task Forces when requested; and,

 - Participate in HCAF membership group benefit programs wherever possible.

 Article V – Officers and Staff

 Section 1 – Officers